MISSISSIPPI CODE TITLE 45.

 registration or other information, including, but not limited to, initial

-registration, reregistration or change of address information, change of
+registration, reregistration, change of address information, change of

-employment, change of name or required notification to a volunteer
+employment, change of name, required notification to a volunteer organization

-pretenses is also a violation of the law.
+another person, is also a violation of this chapter.

 (b) A person commits a violation of this chapter who:

-harbors, or knowingly attempts to harbor, or knowingly assists another person
+attempts to harbor, or knowingly assists another person in harboring or

-in harboring or attempting to harbor a sex offender who is in violation of this
+attempting to harbor a sex offender who is in violation of this chapter; or

 (ii) Knowingly assists a sex offender